Find Grad Schools

 75% Women

 University of Georgia comes in at #12 on our list of the most popular colleges offering master's degrees in animal science.
 Roughly 39,100 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,790 per year, while in-state graduate students, on average, pay $8,878 per year.
-For the 2020-2021 academic year, 12 master's degrees were handed out to animal science majors at UGA.
-About 75% of this group were women, and 25% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 12 people received their master's degree in animal science from UGA.
+Around 8% of these students were from an underrepresented racial-ethnic group, and 75% were women.

 #13